UjuEmmanuella/Customer-Segmentation-with-RFM-Analysis-Identifying-High-Value-Shoppers-with-MicrosoftExcel/README.md

-# 📊 RFM Analysis in Excel – Customer Segmentation Project Identifying High Value Shoppers
+# 📊 RFM Analysis for Customer Segmentation: Identifying High-Value Shoppers using Microsoft Excel

-This repository houses key files and documentation for ShopLeft Mall Customer Segmentation Project.
+This repository houses key files and documentation for ShopLeft Mall Customer Segmentation Project .
 You can find the comprehensive report and in-depth documentation on Medium. [here](https://medium.com/@UjuEmmanuella/rfm-analysis-in-excel-a-complete-guide-to-customer-segmentation-a0518ccf094c).

 ### 🔍 Project Overview

 Used Microsoft Excel to perform an RFM (Recency, Frequency, Monetary) analysis on shopping mall data from 10,000 customers.
-This helped uncover customer segments and create actionable strategies to improve engagement, loyalty, and revenue.
+This helped Identify customer segments and create actionable strategies to improve engagement, loyalty, and revenue.

 ---